Genesis is readying a major update for its G80 mid-size sedan, as evidenced by the recent sighting of camouflaged prototypes.

 Moving rearward, we see the side mirrors have moved to the doors instead of at the base of the A-pillars like on the current G80.
 And at the rear, the the trunk lid now sports a Kammback-like design with a repeat of the flat lights motif.
 This too has been inspired by the Essentia concept.

 The current G80 comes with a 311-horsepower 3.8-liter V-6 and 420-hp 5.0-liter V-8 in regular form and a 365-hp 3.3-liter twin-turbocharged V-6 in G80 Sport trim.
 It's possible the V-8 gets replaced by a plug-in hybrid setup as part of Genesis' plan to transition to an electrified brand.
 It's something Genesis design boss Luc Donckerwolke hinted at in 2017.

 The interior should also be in for a major revamp.
 Look for a digital instrument cluster and large infotainment screen, as well as the latest in electronic driver aids.

-Genesis isn't quite at the dynamic level of German brands in the premium sector but its cars were rated top in quality in the most recent J.D.
-Power Initial Quality Study, and the brand's design appears to be on the up thanks to the efforts of Donckerwolke, a former Bentley and Lamborghini designer, and his team.
+Genesis isn't quite at the dynamic level of German brands in the premium sector but its cars were rated top in quality in the most recent market surveys and the brand's design appears to be on the up thanks to the efforts of Donckerwolke, a former Bentley and Lamborghini designer, and his team.

-We expect the updated G80 on sale in late 2019 as a 2020 model, with pricing likely starting close to the $43k base price of the 2018 G80.
+We expect the updated G80 on sale in late 2019 or early the following year, with pricing likely starting close to the $43,000 base price of the 2018 G80.
 The car's arrival should coincide with that of a new GV80 mid-size SUV that's also testing in the wild.
-And further down the pipeline is still a small SUV and a coupe.
+And further down the pipeline is a small SUV, a coupe, and an EV.